 Dr. Margaret Walton-Roberts is a human geographer trained in the UK and Canada who focuses on international migration.
 She is currently a professor at Wilfrid Laurier University and the Balsillie School of International Affairs, Waterloo Canada.
 Her research interests are in gender and migration, transnational networks, and immigrant settlement.
-Her current research focuses on gender and the international migration of health care professionals in the context of India, and international student migration.
+Current research continues with an international research team funded through a SSHRC insight grant to examine global nurse migration pathways between India-Canada, Philippines-Singapore, and Vietnam-Germany.

-She has been awarded several external grants for her research, and has published over 18 book chapters, and more than 20 journal articles.
-Her latest co-edited book Diasporas, Development and Governance was published by Springer.
+She has been awarded several external grants for her research, and has published over 34 book chapters, and more than 46 journal articles.
+Her latest co-edited book A National Project: Canada’s Syrian Refugee Resettlement Experience will be published with McGill-Queens University Press in summer 2020.
+Her most recent research grant examine Global Nurse Migration Pathways.

 - Walton-Roberts, M. 2019.
 “Asymmetrical therapeutic mobilities: Masculine advantage in nurse migration from India.”
 Mobilities 14:1.